ryneches/SuchTree/docs/api_docs.md

 - Multiple tree formats (Newick, URL, file path)
 - Integration with NetworkX and igraph

+Some best practices to keep in mind :

+1. Use node IDs for performance-critical code
+2. Prefer bulk methods (`distances_bulk`) for multiple calculations
+3. Cache frequently-used properties (like RED values)
+4. Use traversal generators for memory efficiency

+The supporting `SuchLinkedTrees` class provides several useful bookkeeping features for working with co-phylogeny datasets, most importantly the ability to perform reciprocal masking of one tree by clades in its linked tree.
+Subset masking is thread-safe, fast and non-destructive.
+However, please note that SuchTree 1.3 is the last release that will include this interface for SuchLinkedTrees.
+The next major release will include a modernized, multi-tree container with a new interface.

 ## Initialization
 ```python
 class SuchTree(tree_input: Union[str, Path])